ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 tricks.
 This produces a vaguely Gaussian looking distribution averaging a score of 15, the same as using `MAJOR` or `LEAKS` on their own.
-On the right, we have the result of mixing the two strategies and using deduction tricks to refine our guesses, with an average score of 13.9.
-In other words, we have a way to mix starting words which performs *better* than the sum of their parts!
+On the right, we have the result of mixing the two strategies and using deduction tricks to refine our guesses with an average score of 13.9, a 1.1 point improvement!

 ## Widen Scope